Upperfoot/on-the-beach-react-vite/README.md

 ### Technology Choice Methodology

 - Using VSCode
+- It says to "You may use things like CSS Preprocessors and JavaScript build tools" so I'll be using Vite &
 - Built in Vite (not using deprecated React App)
 - Chose not to use NextJS due to stipulation of "We are looking for a client side solution" - using standard React Components
 - Opted to use Typescript (as that's what I'm most familiar with), and allows me to showcase SOLID & DRY principles